Yes. Racial bias, whether explicit or implicit, can influence society's various aspects, including the legal…

-The first element is determining whether or not the defendant owed the plaintiff a legal duty of care.
+The first element of determining negligence is whether or not the defendant owed the plaintiff a legal duty of care.

 There are situations where a legal duty is created in the relationship between the plaintiff and the defendant.
 A duty of care arises when the law recognizes a relationship between two parties, and due to this relationship, one party has an obligation to exercise the same level of reasonable care that another person in a similar situation would exercise.

-All drivers are expected to maintain their vehicle in safe conditions and operate their vehicle safely and in accordance with all traffic laws
+- All drivers are expected to maintain their vehicles in safe conditions and operate their vehicles safely and in accordance with all traffic laws.

-Business owners have a duty to take reasonable care to ensure their premises are safe for their customers and employees.
-This can include regularly inspecting their property for hazardous conditions and fix it within a reasonable timeframe.
+- Business owners have a duty to take reasonable care to ensure their premises are safe for their customers and employees.
+This can include regularly inspecting their property for hazardous conditions and fixing issues within a reasonable timeframe.

 The next element is for the court to determine if the defendant breached this duty by doing or not doing something that an average person would do if they were in a similar circumstance.